Vortex-Labs-Studios/backend-test/README.md

 **Responsibilities**:
 - Accept user parlay entries (a combination of picks).
 - Validate picks using data from `entity-service`.
-- Store parlays and picks in a database.
+- Store picks in the database.

 ---